s-barrah/encrypt-decrypt-library/README.md

 #### isBigInt
 Type: `boolean` (optional) -
 The type of encrypted value if known.
-Provides support for Big Integer decryption.
+Provides support for decrypting small and big integers.

 #### Example
 ```javascript